albuterol (salbutamol) pre-mixed solution - inhalation, Proventil, Ventolin

-USES: Albuterol (also known as salbutamol) is used to treat wheezing and shortness of breath caused by breathing problems (e.g., asthma, chronic obstructive pulmonary disease).
+USES: Albuterol (also known as salbutamol) is used to treat wheezing and shortness of breath caused by breathing problems such as asthma.
 Albuterol belongs to a class of drugs known as bronchodilators.
 It works in the airways by opening breathing passages and relaxing muscles.
 Controlling symptoms of breathing problems can decrease time lost from work or school.

 Report Problems to the Food and Drug Administration